pyeve/cerberus/README.rst

 Starting with Cerberus 1.2, it is maintained according to `semantic versioning`_.
-So, a major release sheds off the old and defines a space for the new, minor releases ship further new features and improvements (you now the drill, new bugs are inevitable too), and micro releases polish a definite amount of features to glory.
+So, a major release sheds off the old and defines a space for the new, minor releases ship further new features and improvements (you know the drill, new bugs are inevitable too), and micro releases polish a definite amount of features to glory.

 We intend to test Cerberus against all CPython interpreters at least until half